-After studying philosophy and theology in Munich and San Salvador, Markus he continued with sociology in Berlin and New York, and obtained his PhD in Sociology from York University in Toronto in 2016.
+After studying philosophy and theology in Munich and San Salvador, Markus continued with sociology in Berlin and New York, and obtained his PhD in Sociology from York University in Toronto in 2016.
 He is the author of The Ends of Union Solidarity: Undocumented Labor and German Trade Unions (2017) and co-editor of Urban Commons: Moving beyond State and Market (2015).
-Together with Ross Beveridge, he produces the Urban Political - The Podcast on Urban Theory, Research, and Activism
+Together with Ross Beveridge, he produces the Urban Political - The Podcast on Urban Theory, Research, and Activism.

 Eigenes Forschungsprojekt